memgraph/docs/docs/database-functionalities/triggers.md

 `ON --> DELETE` - trigger the statements only if an edge was deleted during the transaction execution.

 Each event comes with certain information that can be used in the openCypher statements the trigger executes.
-The information is contained in the form of predefined vairables.
+The information is contained in the form of predefined variables.
 (LINK TO THE PART ABOUT THE PREDEFINED VARIABLES)

 If no event type is specified, the trigger executes its statements every time, and all the predefined variables can be used.

-### Phase of executing statetements
+### Statement execution phase
-Trigger can execute its statements at specified phase, before or after comitting the transaction that triggered it.
+A trigger can execute its statements at a specified phase, before or after committing the transaction that triggered it.
-If `BEFORE COMMIT` option is used, the trigger will execute its statements as part of that transaction before it's committed.
+If the `BEFORE COMMIT` option is used, the trigger will execute its statements as part of that transaction before it's committed.
-If `AFTER COMMIT` option is used, the trigger will execute its statements assynchrnously after that transaction is committed.
+If the `AFTER COMMIT` option is used, the trigger will execute its statements asynchronously after that transaction is committed.

 ### Execute statements
-Trigger can execute any valid openCypher query.
-There are no rules, only difference is introduction of the predefined variables based on the event type specified for the trigger.
+A trigger can execute any valid openCypher query.
+No specific constraints are imposed on the queries.
+The only way trigger queries (i.e. statements) differ to standard queries is that a trigger query may use predefined variables, which are based on the event type specified for the trigger.

-### Predfined variables
+### Predefined variables
 Statements that a trigger executes can contain certain predefined variables which contain information about the event that triggered it.

-Based on the event type, following predefined variables are available:
+Based on the event type, the following predefined variables are available:
 | Event type | Predefined variables |
 | ---------- | -------------------- |
 | ON CREATE  | createdVertices, createdEdges, createdObjects|